zephxs/Owntracks-mqtt-tools/README.md

 # Owntracks-mqtt-tools

 [owntracks.sh]  is used to parse MQTT Owntracks 'last Location' payload, and send remote device update request.
- On Android Device 'Termux-api' (Android term) can be used for Location gathering, and is able to publish legit Location Owntracks payloads (seen in Owntracks app with proper infos).
+ On Android devices, this script uses 'Termux-api' (Android term) for Location gathering, and is able to publish legit Location Owntracks payloads (seen in Owntracks app with proper infos).

 #
 This tool was first created to send a 'requestLocation' mqtt payload for a remote device to an Owntracks MQTT broker.